Short-term rentals laws, rules, and regulations

 Short-Term Rental Advisory Committee

-Denver is constantly assessing laws and regulations to find the right balance between protecting neighborhoods and housing supply and fostering innovation in this emerging industry.
+Denver has worked tirelessly to assess laws and regulations to find the right balance between protecting neighborhoods and housing supply and fostering innovation in this newer industry.

-In 2016, the Department formed the Short-Term Rental Advisory Committee (STRAC).
-It discusses short-term rental policy and gives recommendations to the Department.
+In 2016, the Department formed the Short-Term Rental Advisory Committee (STRAC), made up of community members, elected officials, hosts, and platform representatives.
+The group discussed short-term rental policy and provided recommendations to the Department through 2023.